 Menu item Meaning

 - Reduce the simulation speed

-> < Activate the programmed feed rate for the simulation speed
+♯ ≯ < Activate the programmed feed rate for the simulation speed

 + Accelerate the simulation speed

-Soft keys with active simulation window Warning no.: 3 Display warnings If the interpreter issues warnings during simulation (e.g., "Residual material due to"), the soft key is activated and the number of warnings is shown.
+Soft keys wit Soft keys with active simulation window Warning no.: 1 Display warnings 110 If the interpreter issues warnings during simulation (e.g., "Residual material due to"), the soft key is activated and the number of warnings is shown.
 Each time the soft key is pressed, it switches to the next warning.
 Contin. run Activate continuous run In Contin. run mode, all cycles of the program are simulated in Program run submode without stopping.
 Single block Activate Single Block mode In Single block mode, the simulation stops after each traverse path (basic block).
-Open the soft-key menu for the zoom function and display the zoom frame Further information: "Adjusting the displayed detail", Page 542 Misc. functions Open the Misc. functions Change variables Enable the editing of variables during simulation The control activates this soft key only if variables
+Open the soft-key menu for the zoom function and display the zoom frame Further information: "Adjusting the displayed detail", Page 550 Misc. functions Open the Misc. functions Change variables Enable the editing of variables during simulation The control activates this soft key only if variables have been defined in the PROGRAM HEAD .